grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

    * Keeping or Restoring Changes Made by Sequencer
    * Blending Animation Blueprints with Sequencer
  * [cinematic workflow tips for sequencer in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/cinematic-workflow-tips-for-sequencer-in-unreal-engine?application_version=5.0)
+   * Inclusive and Exclusive Frames
+   * Holding Ctrl will add the new actor to Sequencer as a possessable
+   * Holding Shift will add the new actor to Sequencer as a spawnable
+   * When adding certain Actors to Sequencer, you may notice that tracks are automatically created with them
+   * Warm-Up Rendering (particles, cloth and phythics)
  * [cinematics and movie making in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/cinematics-and-movie-making-in-unreal-engine?application_version=5.0)
  * [city sample project unreal engine demonstration](https://dev.epicgames.com/documentation/en-us/unreal-engine/city-sample-project-unreal-engine-demonstration?application_version=5.0)
  * [city sample quick start for generating a city and freeway in unreal engine 5](https://dev.epicgames.com/documentation/en-us/unreal-engine/city-sample-quick-start-for-generating-a-city-and-freeway-in-unreal-engine-5?application_version=5.0)